 Family members and friends who sit in on animal visits say they feel better, too.
-And our staff LOVE our furry volunteers!
+Our staff LOVE our furry volunteers!

 At St. Luke's, we offer so much more than exceptional healthcare and what could be better than a visit from a furry friend?

-Pet Partners invites prospective volunteers to attend free, one-hour informational webinars
+Pet Partners invites prospective volunteers to attend a free, one-hour informational webinars

 (online interactive presentations) to learn about our Therapy Animal Program.
 Led by experienced volunteers with the assistance of Pet Partners staff, these sessions will cover the process for becoming a registered therapy animal team